ina-foss/inaFaceAnalyzer/README.md

 ## Using inaFaceAnalyzer program

 Most common processings can be done using the script <code>ina_face_analyzer.py</code>
 provided with the distribution.
-Using <code>-h<option> display a detailed listing of all options available from the command-line.
+Using <code>-h</code> display a detailed listing of all options available from the command-line.
 Defaults parameters do not use tracking and provide some of the best available processing options - which may be a little slow.
 It computation time is an issue, we recommend using
-<code>--fps 1<option> which will process a single frame per second, instead of
+<code>--fps 1</code> which will process a single frame per second, instead of
 the whole amount of video frames.